ciscops/iot-application-server/README.md

 ## Conclusion

 In this lab, you learned how to set up and install Node-RED and Mosquitto (an MQTT broker).
 You formatted data from the MQTT data stream and created a basic dashboard for people to view.

+## Next Steps

+Check out some extensions to this basic app server

+* Improve your UI using our [grafana documentation](https://github.com/ciscops/grafana-dashboard)
+* Set up email or webex alerts with our [node red alert documentation](https://github.com/ciscops/node-red-alerts)
+* Integrate your location data with TAK clients through our [node red TAK documentation](https://github.com/ciscops/node-red-tak)